Masala Republic

 Masala Republic is a 2014 Indian Malayalam-language dystopian political satirical spoof film directed by Visakh G. S. in his directorial debut.
 It stars an ensemble cast consisting of Indrajith Sukumaran, Aparna Nair, Sunny Wayne, Captain Raju, P. Balachandran, Mamukkoya, Shine Tom Chacko, Vinayakan, Vinay Forrt, and Mala Aravindan.
-The story and dialogue of the film are by the director, while the screenplay was co-written by Arungeorge K. David.
+The story of the film was written by the director, and the screenplay by Arungeorge K. David.

 The film is produced by Sukumar Thekkepat under the banner of Chemmeen Cinema.
 The music is composed by Jassie Gift and Kolkata-based band Mrittika while the background scores are by the Widvaan band.
 Suresh Rajan is behind the camera while Manoj Kannoth did the editing works, and the songs were choreographed by Imithiyas Aboobacker.
 The film was released on 25 April 2014.
 It mainly received negative reviews at that time because the Indian audience didn't have much familiarity with Spoof films.
 But later, the film was considered one of the best Experimental film in Malayalam.